-November 5, 2019
+November 13, 2020

-We are pleased to present the Federal Prison Industries, Inc.'s (FPI) Fiscal Year 2019 Annual Management Report to the Congress of the United States.
-This report includes FPI's financial statements, Management's Discussion and Analysis, the Office of the Inspector General Commentary and Summary, and the Independent Auditors' reports on the Corporation's financial statements, internal controls over financial reporting and compliance, and other matters.
-FPI's financial statements received an unmodified audit opinion, and Independent Auditors reported no significant deficiencies or material weaknesses.
+We are pleased to present the Federal Prison Industries, Inc.'s (FPI) Fiscal Year 2020 Annual Management Report to the Congress of the United States.
+This report includes FPI's financial statements, Management's Discussion and Analysis, the Office of the Inspector General Commentary and Summary, and the Independent Auditors' report on the Corporation's financial statements, including internal controls over financial reporting and compliance, and other matters.
+FPI's financial statements received an unmodified opinion, although a material weakness related to revenue presentation was identified.
+FPI will assemble an ASC 606 team to assess, change, and implement policies and procedures necessary to ensure compliance with ASC 606 Revenue from Contracts with Customers.

 FPI was established by statute and Executive Order 6917 in 1934, signed by President Roosevelt, to provide opportunities for educational and workrelated experiences to federal offenders.
 Although a great deal of time has passed and technology is changing rapidly, FPI's mission throughout these years remains the same - to protect society and reduce crime by preparing inmates for successful reentry through job training.
-FPI continues to emphasize reaching as many inmates as possible by focusing on the employment of inmates within two years of release.
-As one of the Bureau of Prisons' (BOP's) most crucial inmate reentry programs, FPI employed almost 16,500 inmates throughout FY 2019.
+FPI continues to emphasize reaching as many inmates as possible by focusing on the employment of inmates within three years of release.
+As one of the Bureau of Prisons'(BOP's) most crucial inmate reentry programs, FPI employed almost 16,500 inmates throughout FY 2020, employing 9,452 federal inmates in FPI factories at fiscal year-end.

 The need to address inmate idleness was a contributing factor in the creation of FPI in 1934.
 This program continues to directly support the BOP's mission by keeping inmates productively occupied, which lowers the likelihood that they will engage in disruptive behavior and contributes significantly to the safe and secure management of prisons.
-Additionally, inmates participating in the FPI program have an increased likelihood of successful reentry into society and are significantly less likely to return to a life of crime, which reduces future costs of enforcement and incarceration.
+Additionally, inmates participating in the FPI program have an increased likelihood of successful reentry into society.
+They are significantly less likely to return to a life of crime, which reduces future costs of enforcement and incarceration.